barbaraeguche/eternity/readme.md

 - **ArcCos function**:
 1. **Switch to Radian or Degree Mode**:
-   Depending on your calculation, make sure the calculator is set to radians or degrees.
-You can usually toggle this in the settings.
+    At first choose which mode you want answer in.
+There are 2 modes: Radian and Degree.

 2. **Locate the Arccos Button**:
-   This is often labeled as `cos⁻¹` or may be a secondary function of the cosine button.
-You may need to press a `SHIFT` or `2ND` button before pressing `cos` to access it.
+   This is labeled as `arccos(x)` You may need to write the number you want to find arccos of, then press the button.

 3. **Input the Value**:
    Enter the value whose arccosine you want to find.
 The value must be between -1 and 1, as the arccos function is only defined within this range.
+If you don't put numbers in the range you will see a warning.

 4. **Press Enter/Equals**:
    The calculator will return the angle whose cosine is equal to the input value.